-In Landscape photography, filters filter light.
+In landscape photography, filters filter light.
 Photography filters come in different shapes and sizes.
 Different strengths and colours can add to the variety of nature photography filters.
 This article is about my experiences with circular filters.
 The pros and cons of both circular and square photo filters is discussed.

 - Solid Neutral Density